Qeatrix/Muos/README.md

 </p>

-The Muos resource pack replaces all environment music and contains new Ambient effects that you'll love.
+The Muos resourcepack replaces all environment music and contains new ambient effects that you'll love.
 This is where the new Minecraft begins.

 ## Getting Started